do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2023-03-08-brand-query-hijacking.md

 date: 2023-03-08T0:09:00Z
 last_modified_at: 2023-03-08T0:09:00Z

-title: "How to protect your brand queries from hijacking by competitors on Google"
+title: "How to protect your brand queries from hijacking by competitors"
 tags: [Brand, Web Search, SEO]
 description: "How to steal a user away from the SERP for “competitor’s brand”.
 How to protect your brand from being hijacked on Google and be the No. 1 for branded keywords"
 keywords: "brand query hijacking"